 When you’ve gathered enough strength to leave this beautiful spot, begin your descent to the beach.
 Surprisingly, a small number of families actually live out here in the middle of nowhere.
 There aren’t any startups or factories in Anaho, just making copra from the bazillion coconut trees that wildly grow here.

 The beach is great for swimming, with one end having the only reef in Nuku Hiva and the other end perfect for those who like to ride waves (be careful though).
-It’s the perfect spot for a picnic lunch (which you must bring with you) and for layering on the monoi oil to keep those nasty nono away (sand flies).
+It’s the perfect spot for a picnic lunch (which you must bring with you) and for layering on the monoi oil to keep those nasty nonos away (sandflies).

 Hikokua Archeological Site

+Hike back to the car and begin the drive back to Taiohae.
 As you exit Hatiheu, you’ll stop at four archaeological sites.
-They are among the most impressive sites in all of French Polynesia, matched only by those of neighboring Hiva Oa and easily eclipsing those of Raiatea, Huahine and the likes.
+They are among the most impressive sites in all of French Polynesia, matched only by those of neighboring Hiva Oa and easily eclipsing those of Raiatea, Huahine, and the likes.

 The first complex is the Hikokua site.
 Dating back to the 13th century, this was essentially a large ‘town square’ where the valley’s former residents (estimated in the thousands) used to gather for large ceremonies.